MohammedMaaz/tiktok-stats-finder/README.md

 The frontend retries these failed calls, therefore, it may take a significant time duration to generate stats.
 However, once stats are generate, they are cached for the next 30 secs and the subsequent calls are very fast.

+For standalone URLs, there's same situation when the username is not cached.
+However, in this case, since there's a limit before which a page can be server rendered and resolved by Vercel, retrying is beyond control and thus it gives 504 errors for uncached usernames once.
+However, refreshing the page for the same URL will then result in success.

 ## Running Locally

 - `yarn install`